Study programme learning outcomes

 Conditions for repeating a year:

 Students can repeat a year provided that they complete study requirements in a total amount of at least 30 ECTS.
-The competent Studies Committee may exceptionally approve the repetition of a year for a student who does not meet this requirement, if the student can provide justifiable reasons in accordance with the Statutes of the University of Ljubljana.

 During their course of study students may only once repeat a year or change their study programme owing to non-fulfilment of requirements.